'An extremely well-written and detailed account' Adam Hibbert, former head of Surrey and Sussex Major Crime Team

 On 9 October 1986, nine-year-olds Nicola Fellows and Karen Hadaway went out to play on their Brighton estate.
-They would never return home; their bodies discovered the next day concealed in a small clearing in a local park.
-This devastating crime rocked their close-knit community and the whole country.
+They would never return home; their bodies discovered the next day concealed in a local park.
+This devastating crime rocked the country.

-Following the investigation moment by moment, drawing on exclusive interviews with officers charged with catching the killer, former senior detective Graham Bartlett and bestselling author Peter James tell the compelling inside story of the murder hunt and the arrest of local man Russell Bishop.
-The trial that followed was one of the most infamous in the history of Brighton policing – a shock result sees Bishop walk free.
-‘Not guilty.’
+With unique access to the officers charged with catching the killer, former senior detective Graham Bartlett and bestselling author Peter James tell the compelling inside story of the investigation as the net tightens around local man Russell Bishop.
+The trial that follows is one of the most infamous in the history of Brighton policing – a shock result sees Bishop walk free.

 Three years later, Graham is working in Brighton CID when a seven-year-old girl is abducted and left to die.
 She survives . . . and Bishop’s name comes up as a suspect.
 Is history repeating itself?
 Can the police put him away this time, and will he ever be made to answer for his past horrendous crimes?
 Both gripping police procedural and an insight into the motivations of a truly evil man, Babes in the Wood by Graham Bartlett with Peter James is a fascinating account of what became a thirty-two year fight for justice.